Why It Takes So Long To Get Most COVID-19 Test Results

 Even at such hospitals, the tests are often prioritized for patients who have been admitted and staff who might have been exposed to COVID-19, says Chahine.
 His lab can process 93 samples at a time and run a few cycles a day — up to 279 tests per day, he says.

-But even hospitals with this ability are generally "not testing from their outpatient centers or the ER," he says — in other words, the in-house labs aren't running tests from walk-in patients.
+But even hospitals with this ability are generally "not testing from their outpatient centers or the ER," he says.
+In other words, the in-house labs aren't running tests from walk-in patients.
 Those tests are sent to large outside labs "so as not to overwhelm the hospital lab."

 While those outside labs have large staffs, "the demand is so high that these outpatient clinics and ERs say the turnaround time can be four to seven business days," Chahine says.